earlgreytech/neutron-spec/neutron-abi.md

 The format of such data is as so:

 * length of key name
-* key name (which includes type name, namespace, etc)
+* key name (which includes namespace, array number, etc)
 * length of data
-* data
+* data (including type data)

-This flat data will be decoded by Neutron and put into the ABI mappings
+This flat data will be decoded by Neutron and put into the CoMap structure

 ## Smart Contract Creation